o-ran-sc/portal-nonrtric-controlpanel/docs/developer-guide.rst

 This document provides a quick start for developers of the Non-RT RIC Control Panel.

 The Non-RT RIC Control Panel is an interface that allows human users to create, edit and delete policy instances, for each existing policy type.
 The policy types and their definitions are retrieved from each Near-RT RIC.
-It is also possible to change the configuration of available RICs, provided that Consul is not used.

 Additionally, producers and jobs for the Information coordinator service can be viewed.